 Shifting PerspectivesBack to top

 The images of Down’s syndrome that you may be familiar with tend to be either medical – focusing solely on the physical characteristics that mark the individual out as having Down’s syndrome – or images inspiring pity to encourage financial donations.
-The images in Shifting Perspectives are different.
-They present people with Down’s syndrome as individuals, defined by more than their genetic code.
-The photographs show human beings with personalities that are influenced by their families and their environment, as well as their own hopes and aspirations.
+The images in Shifting Perspectives were different.
+They presented people with Down’s syndrome as individuals, defined by more than their genetic code.
+The photographs showed human beings with personalities influenced by their families and their environment, as well as their own hopes and aspirations.